Noon to 4 pm

 Noon: Music by Environmental Encroachment

-- To be awarded to Derrick Blakley, longtime broadcast and print journalist, recently retired from CBS 2 Chicago.
+- Awarded to Derrick Blakley, longtime broadcast and print journalist, recently retired from CBS 2 Chicago.

 1:35 pm: Mainstage Presentation/Discussion: The Legacies of 1919